My own ActiveMQ Artemis Cheat Sheet

 Monitoring

-ActiveMQ Artemis includes a Jolokia endpoints to execute administrative tasks or query administrative information.
+ActiveMQ Artemis includes Jolokia endpoints to execute administrative tasks or query administrative information.

 Samples: